View analysis results from Visual Studio extension

 To apply the filter and only see the new issues, use the total/new toggle in the summary panel.

-The net new issues feature can also be enabled in the scan settings for the Visual Studio extension.
+You can also enable net new issues feature in the scan settings for the Visual Studio extension.

-You may change the base branch or base folder by following these steps, as illustrated in the screen imaget that follows:
+You can change the base branch or base folder by following these steps, as illustrated in the screen image that follows:

 Toggle the total/new filter in the summary panel